 ABOUT THE SPLASH PAD

 An all-volunteer group of community members has joined together with a vision to make Brainerd a great place to live.
-Known as the RBC Fundraisers, which stands for Rebuilding Brainerd Community, our group was started by two local hardworking moms - Emily Noble and Meta Mandich.
+Known as the RBC Fundraisers, which stands for Rebuilding Brainerd Community, our group was started by two local hardworking moms - Emily Rolfson and Meta Mandich.
 We believe in affordability, offering places for families and kids to gather, enhancing social and emotional skills and overall better quality of life.

 The Brainerd Splash Pad will be community-built!
 This joint effort will encourage young families to be involved in their community through our many fundraising events.
 By creating a positive energy we are gaining momentum that will impact future community building projects.